-Once a decision has been made, the Complaints Sub-Committee will notify those involved usually within 5 working days of the meeting.
+Once a decision has been made, the Complaints Sub-Committee will notify those involved as soon as practicable after the meeting.
 The Panel will be provided with an update on all complaints dealt with by the Complaints Sub-committee on a quarterly basis.

 Complaints about the Police and Crime Panel

-- Letter of Outcome to the Surrey Police and Crime Commissioner - 8 March 2022 (available at the bottom of the page under "Files available to download")
+- Letter of outcome to the Surrey Police and Crime Commissioner - 8 March 2022 (available at the bottom of this page)

 Files available to download